CREATIVE

 Geoff: "Even though my job is very visual, I usually start most projects by looking at words.
 Whether I'm working on a rebrand or website the thesaurus is my go-to tool.
 I use it to build a list of words that best describe what it is I'm trying to create.
 It helps me understand what colors, typefaces, photography or illustration style would be appropriate to ensure the project presents itself with the right personality to the world."

-Being able to articulate your design can help with understanding the creative direction you need to take.
-Geoff’s process, using a thesaurus and building a list of words to describe what he is creating, can provide a way to describe and direct what you intuitively know.
+Being able to articulate your design helps clarify the creative direction you need to take.
+Geoff's process — using a thesaurus and building a list of words to describe what he's creating — gives you a way to describe and direct what you intuitively know.

 When you are working on something and you experience a creative block, how do you overcome it?